 - Discuss with your tutor whether equipment is available to access the material (some DVD formats, for example, will not run on all DVD players).

 - Computer media submissions should include a run-time version of the application used to generate the data, unless you have already checked that we have access to the application.

 - Accompany the media with a brief note of instructions and contents, such as where to find the bits you want to use as evidence.
-Devoted as the staff are, we still do not want to plough through three hours of an E180 video to get at three minutes of evidence.
+Devoted as the staff are, we still do not want to plough through three hours of a video to get at three minutes of evidence.
 If using a DVD, make sure you have incorporated a menu system to allow direct jumps to the important bits.

 Quick and dirty introduction to referencing: